AlexCue987/kotest-generators/README.md

 ```

 ### If none of the above conditions matches, we generate a TODO comment
-In the following example `anotherService` class does not have a public primary contructor, so it is mocked:
+In the following example `anotherService` class does not have a public primary contructor, so we cannot generate code to serialize it:
 ```kotlin
 private val systemToTest = MyService(
     anotherService = AnotherService(